Geometric recursion: Introduction

-and its integrals.
-In \cite{MVpaper}, these results are used to prove that the Masur--Veech volumes of the (top) stratum of the moduli space of quadratic differentials $Q\mathscr{M}_{g,n}$ with $4g - 4 + n$ zeroes and $n$ poles, can be computed by topological recursion.
+Theorem~\ref{Twistf} was used in \cite{MVpaper} to prove that the Masur--Veech volumes of the (top) stratum of the moduli space of quadratic differentials $\mathcal{Q}\mathfrak{M}_{g,n}$ with $4g - 4 + n$ zeroes and $n$ poles, can be computed by topological recursion.